pebakery/pebakery/Manual/Commands/Deprecated.md

 Success of conversion to short path depends on registry value `HKLM\System\CurrentControlSet\Control\FileSystem\NtfsDisable8dot3NameCreation`.

-Thus this commands cannot be guranteed to work properly in every system.
+Thus this commands cannot be guruanteed to work properly in every system.

 ### System,HasUAC

-Turning off UAC in Windows is very dangerous, and turning UAC by force in Windows 10 will break UWP Apps.
+Turning off UAC in Windows is very dangerous, and turning UAC by force in Windows 10 will break UWP apps.

 Currently PEBakery return always true to this command.